From the Editor’s Desk

 Tom Silveri

-Summary The Market Technicians Association Educational Foundation formed as a nonprofit corporation in 1993.
-Its purpose is to encourage academia and university students into the study and acceptance of technical analysis.
-It is funded by private donations and is operated by a Board of Directors, partially from the MTA Board and partially from professors who teach and are familiar with technical analysis.
-Concept The growth and acceptance of modern finance theory began in the 1960’s.
+The growth and acceptance of modern finance theory began in the 1960’s.
 It excluded technical analysis as unworthy of study or use.
 Indeed, Burton Malkiel (of A Random Walk Down Wall Street Fame) said that it “shared a pedestal with alchemy.”
 The theory of efficient markets and random prices precluded the usefulness of charts or any study of price behavior (as well as fundamental information), and as a result technical was not taught in any university finance department.
-That opinion is changing, however, as the efficient market hypotheses and belief
+That opinion is changing, however, as the efficient market hypotheses and belief in the random nature of stock prices has come under considerable criticism in the past ten years both from statisticians and from behaviorists.

 Contributor(s)